shays10/jvmworkshop/README.md

 4. Let's also investigate via JVisualVM.
 This time, take a heap dump, open it and navigate to "OQL Console"
 5. Create a query to find out if there are instances that were not GCed of the class that is holding our UUID (`com.wix.app5.model.SuperUuidWrapper`)
 6. Open the source code, understand the problem and mitigate it.
+7. Rerun the app to make sure that the issue is solved.

 Solution [is here](/SuperUuidGenerator/solution/Solution.md)